-This research is a model of causality research, namely one dependent variable (corrupt behavior) which is influenced by 5 independent variables and one intervening variable (intention to engage in corruption).
-The independent variables are: 1) attitude 2) subjective norms 3) perceived behavioral control 4) financial pressure 5) opportunities due to system weaknesses.
+This research is a model of causality research, namely it consists of one dependent variable (corrupt behavior) which is influenced by 5 independent variables and one intervening variable (intention to engage in corruption).
+While the independent variables are: 1) attitude 2) subjective norms and 3). perceived behavioral control.
+4) financial pressure, 5) opportunities due to system weaknesses.